victorBuzdugan/ConsumablesTracker/README.md

 ## Inventorying

 ### Request inventory check
 If you see a `Request inventory` button on the main page you can request a inventory check by pressing it.
-Following the `Inventory` link in main menu will display an alert that you inventory check is not required, the swiches and the submit button will be greyed out.
+Following the `Inventory` link in main menu will display an alert that you inventory check is not required, the switches and the submit button will be greyed out.

 If you see a yellow `You requested a inventory check` text then it means you sent an inventory request.
-Following the `Inventory` link in main menu will display an alert that you inventory check is not required, the swiches and the submit button will be greyed out.
+Following the `Inventory` link in main menu will display an alert that you inventory check is not required, the switches and the submit button will be greyed out.
 Contact an admin in order to release inventory check for you.

 If you see a red `Check inventory` link on the main page that means you need to check inventory.
 Click on this link or the `Inventory` link in main menu and proceed with inventorying.

 ### Inventorying
 After an admin has approved inventory check proceed to `Inventory` page by following the link in main menu or the red `Check inventory` link on the main page.
-The swiches will not be greyed out and the submit button will display `Submit inventory`.
+The switches will not be greyed out and the submit button will display `Submit inventory`.
 Critical products are displayed in red.

 Proceed with inventorying selecting to order only the products that are less than the minimal stock displayed.
 If all the products assigned to you are above the minimal stock don't select anything.
 After finishing inventorying press the `Submit inventory` button.
 You will be redirected to the main page and an alert message will tell you that you successfully submitted the inventory.